AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/annihilation_plane.md

 ## Filtering

-The annihilation plane will only break a block or pick up an item if it can store the resulting drops/items in its network. this means to filter one, *you must restrict what can be stored on its network*, most likely by putting it on a [subnetwork](../ae2-mechanics/subnetworks.md).
+The annihilation plane will only break a block or pick up an item if it can store the resulting drops/items in its network.
+This means to filter one, *you must restrict what can be stored on its network*, most likely by putting it on a [subnetwork](../ae2-mechanics/subnetworks.md).
 A <ItemLink id="storage_bus" /> or [cell](../items-blocks-machines/storage_cells.md) can be [partitioned](cell_workbench.md) to achieve this.